Learn how to make the best smoked chicken thighs with crispy skin using a Pit Boss pellet grill!

 - Place the chicken thighs on a wire rack placed on top of a baking sheet.

 - Mix the rub ingredients together and sprinkle over the tops and bottoms of each chicken thigh.
-DO NOT use cooking oil to adhere or skin will not get crispy.2 Tbsp Dark Brown Sugar, 2 Tbsp Paprika, 2 Tbsp Kosher Salt, ½ Tbsp Course Ground Black Pepper, ½ Tbsp Chili Powder, 1 tsp Garlic Powder, 1 tsp Onion Powder, ¼ Tsp Cayenne Pepper
+DO NOT use cooking oil to adhere or skin will not get crispy.2 tablespoon Dark Brown Sugar, 2 tablespoon Paprika, 2 tablespoon Kosher Salt, ½ tablespoon Course Ground Black Pepper, ½ tablespoon Chili Powder, 1 teaspoon Garlic Powder, 1 teaspoon Onion Powder, ¼ teaspoon Cayenne Pepper

 - Ideally place the baking sheet in the refrigerator overnight or for at least 4-6 hours, or at least allow the rub about 30 minutes to "set" on the chicken.